dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

-Words (excepting the few key words) are the user-definable unit in Awelon.
-Syntactically, a word is a sequence of lower-case alphanumerics and hyphens, starting with an alpha.
-Regex: `[a-z][a-z0-9-]*`.
-The meaning of a word is a trivial equivalence to its definition.
-Valid definitions must be block-balanced (no unmatched `[` or `]` block delimiters) and acyclic (see *Loops*).

-An Awelon system may enforce some ad-hoc structure on definitions.
-For example, a development environment might associate `foo-meta-doc` with `foo` and complain when `*-meta-doc` words do not evaluate to a recognizable documentation type.
-To simulate package-local definitions, we might reject use of `foo-local-*` outside scope of `foo-*`.
-A projectional editor could provide special rendering for structured words, e.g. enabling use of the CJK character set or iconography.
-We could use `tag-*` words for reverse lookups, and reserve `ref-*` words for Awelon's process model.
-It's the responsibility of Awelon system designers to ensure these constraints never become onerous.

-*Aside:* Awelon does not have built-in support namespaces.
-However, in context of projectional editing, we can use hyphenated prefixes like `foo-*` as ad-hoc namespaces.
-See section on *Namespaces*, below.
+Words identify functions in Awelon.
+Aside from the four primitive functions, words are user-defined in a key-value database we call a *Dictionary*.

+Syntactically, Awelon words are intended to be URL friendly and visually distinct.
+Unicode was rejected because it's easy to have distinct encodings that are visually similar, which hinders debugging.
+However, it is feasible to leverage *Projectional Editing* to support CJK or iconographic words, or to render some words (or structures) using punctuation.
+Regex:

+        Word = F('-' F)*
+        F = [a-z]+N?
+        N = '0'|[1-9][0-9]*

+Semantically, a defined word is equivalent to its definition.
+Structurally, valid definitions must be acyclic.
+Thus, we could transitively expand a defined word into a finite stream.
+However, evaluation will tend to rewrite words lazily, preserving human-meaningful symbols and structure.
+Because definitions must be acyclic, *Loops* will be expressed by defining a fixpoint combinator.

+An Awelon system may enforce ad-hoc constraints on words and definitions.
+For example, an integrated development environment might assume that `foo-meta-doc` should define documentation for `foo`.
+The IDE could complain to the programmer if this word has a type that it does not recognize as documentation.
+Similarly, a linter might simulate package private definitions by complaining if `foo-local-*` words are used outside of `foo-*`.
+In some sense, the Awelon dictionary gives words their *denotation* while the Awelon environment gives words their *connotation*.

 ## Natural Numbers

 Awelon has limited support for natural numbers.
-Syntactically, natural numbers are represented by regex `0 | [1-9][0-9]*`.
-Semantically, natural numbers are Awelon words with an automatic definition.
+Syntactically, natural numbers are represented by regex `'0' | [1-9][0-9]*`.
+Natural numbers are modeled as a projection over a recursive construction:

         0 = [zero]
         1 = [0 succ]
         2 = [1 succ]
         42 = [41 succ]

-Definition of `succ` and `zero` - and hence our model for natural numbers - is in theory left to our developers.
-For example, we could select between a recursive sum encoding (`type Nat = μN.(1+N)` where `type (A+B) = ∀r.(A→r)→(B→r)→r`).
-Or we could favor the traditional Church encoding (`type Nat = ∀x.(x→x)→x→x`).
-Or we could use model a list of booleans and define `succ` appropriately.
-In practice, however, this is not a decision of regular programmers.
-Instead, support from *Accelerators* will inevitably determine the favored model.
+Definition of `succ` and `zero` - and hence our model for natural numbers - is in theory left to programmers.
+For example, we could favor a recursive sum encoding (`type Nat = μN.(1+N)` where `type (A+B) = ∀r.(A→r)→(B→r)→r`).
+Or we could favor a Church encoding (`type Nat = ∀x.(x→x)→x→x`).
+Or we could model naturals using an optional list of bits.
+In practice, this choice is left to the Awelon compiler or interpreter developers, based on *Accelerators*.

 Awelon does not provide a rich numeric tower.
 Instead, it's left to *Projectional Editing* and *Accelerators* to build upon natural numbers.

 ## Embedded Texts

-Awelon has limited support for embedding texts inline between double quotes such as `"Hello, world!"`.
-Semantically, embedded texts are special words defined automatically by template:
+Awelon provides limited support for embedding textual information like `"Hello, world!"`.
+This is motivated for embedded comments, label values, and lightweight DSLs.
+Text is modeled as a projection over a recursive construction:

         "" = [null]
         "hello" = [104 "ello" cons]

-That is, texts are simply an ASCII-encoded list of bytes.
-Like natural numbers, `null` and `cons` must be defined in the dictionary, and *Accelerators* will determine the de-facto standard definitions.

-Embedded texts are limited to ASCII minus control characters and double-quote.
-There are no escape sequences!
-However, it is not difficult to wrap a text with processors to rewrite with user-defined escapes, e.g. `["hello\nmulti-line\nworld" literal]` might evaluate to a binary with line-feeds in place of each `\n` sequence.
-Similarly, we could support base64 binary representations.
-Working with multi-line texts and inline binaries can be made more convenient with support of *Projectional Editing*.

-*Note:* For larger texts and binaries, developers are encouraged to leverage *Secure Hash Resources* at the dictionary layer.
-For even larger ones, a rope-like data structure with binary blocks may be appropriate.
-Embedded texts are intended for labels, test data, inline comments, one-liner micro-DSLs, etc..
+Definition of `cons` and `null` are left to programmers, and presumably construct a simple list of bytes.
+Embedded texts are limited to ASCII minus C0, DEL and `"` (bytes 32, 33, 35-126).
+There are no character escape sequences.
+However, it wouldn't be difficult to explicitly post-process text, something like `"multi-line\ntext" lit` such that `lit` rewrites the `\n` to a linefeed (byte 10).
+Between *Projectional Editing* and *Acceleration* it is feasible to make escapes available by default - even upon printing texts in evaluated results.

+*Note:* For large texts or binary data, developers are encouraged to bypass the Awelon parser.
+The Awelon dictionary provides specialized support for binary references, with the same semantics as embedded texts but without any byte-level constraints.

 ## Annotations